Politics of Israel: Sharon (2001–2006)

 On 17 February 2001, elections resulted in a new "national unity" coalition government, led by Ariel Sharon of the Likud, and including the Labor Party.
-This government fell when Labor pulled out, and new elections were held 28 January 2003.
+This government fell when Labor pulled out, and new elections were held on 28 January 2003.

 Based on the election results, Sharon was able to form a right-wing government consisting of the Likud, Shinui, the National Religious Party and the National Union.
 The coalition focused on improving Israeli security through fighting against terror, along with combating economic depression.
 However, when Sharon decided on his 2004 disengagement plan, which included evacuation of Israeli settlements in the Palestinian territories (particularly the Gaza Strip), the National Union and National Religious Party withdrew from the coalition.
 Sharon's attempt to add the Haredi United Torah Judaism to the coalition drove Shinui out, and forced Sharon to bring the Labor Party back into his coalition.

 Since not all Likud Knesset members supported Sharon's disengagement plan, he still lacked a clear majority in the Knesset.
 Apparently calculating that his personal popularity was greater than that of the party, Sharon pulled out of the Likud on 21 November 2005 and formed his own new Kadima party.
 He was joined only days later by Shimon Peres, who pulled out of the Labor party to join Sharon in a bid for a new government.
 This represented a cataclysmic realignment in Israeli politics, with the former right and left joining in a new centrist party with strong support (unlike previous centrist parties in Israel, which lacked the popularity Kadima now seemed to enjoy).

 Olmert (2006–2009)

-On 4 January 2006 Prime Minister Sharon suffered a massive stroke and went into a coma, and subsequently died in 2014.
+On 4 January 2006, Prime Minister Sharon suffered a massive stroke and went into a coma, eventually dying in 2014.
 Designated Acting Prime Minister Ehud Olmert took power, becoming interim Prime Minister 100 days after Sharon's incapacitation.
 He did not become full Prime Minister due to elections being held in March and a new government being formed.

 Following the March 2006 elections, which left Kadima as the largest party in the Knesset, Olmert became prime minister.
 He included Labour, Shas and Gil in a 67-seat coalition.
 In November 2006, Yisrael Beiteinu (11 seats) also joined the government, but departed from the coalition in January 2008.
 Faced with internal opposition due to mounting corruption charges, Olmert announced that he would not seek reelection in the next elections held in February 2009.
 Tzipi Livni won the September 2008 Kadima leadership elections, but failed to form a new coalition government.